The Sussex breed has been with us as an endearing and beloved hen for at least a few centuries.

 It has been bred as a dual-purpose hen, excelling at both.

-It has an interesting history and has endured through the ups and downs of the poultry world fads.
+It has an exciting history and has endured through the ups and downs of the poultry world fads.

-In this article we will cover the breed history, known varieties, egg laying capabilities, special care requirements and finally, if the Sussex is the right bird for you.
+This article will cover the breed history, known varieties, egg-laying capabilities, special care requirements, and if Sussex is the right bird for you.